slice/lifesaver/README.md

 # discord.py-lifesaver

-Lifesaver is a set of utilities to aid the average Discord.py developer.
+Lifesaver is an extremely opinionated bot foundation that provides a bunch of handy utilities to the average Discord.py developer.

-You can also think of it as a bot foundation.